 Jaguar Dream Meaning

 If you dream about a jaguar and you wonder what the dream might be telling you, first consider the emotions you felt in your dream.
 Dream meanings and interpretations are personal to every individual.
-However, one thing we have in common is that our sub-conscious minds work through our emotions.
-Thus, understanding our emotions can provide insights into the meaning of the dream.
+However, one thing we have in common is that our subconscious minds work through our emotions.
+Thus, understanding your emotions can provide insights into the meaning of your dream.

 For some, the jaguar is a terrifying creature.
 For others, they are exotic and beautiful.
 If you dream of a jaguar who feels threatening in your dream, it could mean you have fears or insecurities that you need to address in your conscious, wakeful state.
 You might feel overwhelmed, but the jaguar is presenting the idea of power, which you can tap into.

 Scary or anxious dreams are unpleasant, but they can be useful tools to help us address something in our lives that we’re sweeping under the rug.
 The fear can simply be our subconscious mind’s way of grabbing our attention.

 On the other hand, if you have a pleasant dream about a jaguar, it can mean that you are comfortable in who you are and in the direction you’re going.

 Animal dreams can also carry messages from our angels.
 So, if there is someone in your life who has passed but you can relate to the jaguar, it can also mean that you’ve had a visit from one of your angels.